-When you file a bid protest, the Competition in Contracting Act (“CICA”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides the protest.
-However, there are some exceptions to the rule where the government can override the stay.
+When you file a bid protest or trying to respond to government contracts for bid , the Competition in Contracting Act (“CICA”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides a government contract protest case.

 Many contractors have heard about the GAO Automatic Stay but are not quite familiar with the general rules.